Galapagos Sea Star Journey - Cruise B

 AM: Black Turtle Cove

 This little cove is located at the northern side of Santa Cruz Island, this is a red mangrove lagoon very calm and quiet which made an ideal place as nursery for many sharks and rays.
-Its crystal waters permits to observe large groups of white-tip reef, black tipped reef and hammer heads sharks, schools of golden rays and spotted eagle rays.
+Its crystal waters permit to observe large groups of white-tip reef, black tipped reef and hammer heads sharks, schools of golden rays and spotted eagle rays.
 There are no landing sites so the visit is done by panga or kayak.
 Observe the sea turtles in the mangrove-lined waters.
 Pelicans and Herons are also seen in this area.

 PM: Chinese hat